8.8K Views 3 years ago

 Green tea is just something we should all be drinking.
 It can help with our teeth, lungs, organs, and immune system.
 It prevents several types of cancer and cognitive diseases.
 It also has a little caffeine.
 With a squeeze of citrus, or vitamin C, some of its antioxidants are seriously strengthened, and the smell of citrus fruit inspires uplifting moods.

 Of course, there are more.
 And, of course, this is no condemnation of coffee, but merely recognizing the many alternatives out there to try.
-Now, the trick will be stepping away from the coffee pot every now and again to give them a shot.
+Now, the trick will be stepping away from the coffee pot now and again to give them a shot.

-Being publicly-funded gives us a greater chance to continue providing you with high quality content.
-Please support us!
+• Support Independent Media: Being publicly funded gives us a greater chance to continue providing you with high-quality content.
+Please consider supporting us by donating!